Scott E. Green

-Scott E. Green (June 3, 1951 - September 27, 2016) was an American politician, poet, and non-fiction writer.
-He a four-term member of the New Hampshire House of Representatives for Manchester.
+Scott E. Green (June 2, 1951 - September 27, 2016) was an American politician, poet, and non-fiction writer.
+He was a four-term member of the New Hampshire House of Representatives for Manchester.

 He was a Vice-President of the National Writers Union and a trustee for its At-Large chapter; and president of the Science Fiction Poetry Association.

 Life

 He was a graduate of Bates College (B.A.
 Asian History) and Rhode Island College (M.A., American History).